frimpongemanuele/darkweb-osint-threat-intelligence/README.md

 Mitigation & Continuous Monitoring
 ```

+For a detailed breakdown of the environments, isolation strategy and information flow, see [`docs/architecture.md`](docs/architecture.md).

 ## Technologies

 The practical implementation combines virtualization, Linux-based security environments, OSINT and Dark Web intelligence, SIEM analysis, and controlled vulnerability assessment.